 We know that career pathways increase student attendance, improve student earning potential, and have a positive impact on high school and college graduation rates.

-Join us for a transformative virtual Lunch & Learn where we’ll explore how to design student-centered inclusive, accessible, and equitable career pathways programming.
-Open to all—don’t miss out on this opportunity to connect, learn, and inspire change.
-Register below now!
+In February, James Cooper hosted a transformative virtual Lunch & Learn where we explored how to design student-centered inclusive, accessible, and equitable career pathways programming.